772/single-variable-algebra-compiler/README.md

 ## What is single-variable-algebra-compiler?

+"single-variable-algebra" is a programming language designed by Armin Schäfer in 2024.
 A compiler that is only using a single variable, numbers, additions, subtractions, multiplications, divisions, exponentiations and functions that are using the named things.

 ## Usage